cpkb-bluezoo/gumdrop/README.md

         - German
     - centralized and secure realm interface for authentication and authorization
-    - connection filtering, rate limiting, quota features
+    - CIDR connection filtering, rate limiting, quota features
     - centralized authentication and authorization realm interface usable by multiple servers
     - client framework for creating clients to communicate with other servers